 She has now come to a point where she realises how, being the victim of circumstance for so many years is a double edged sword.
 On the one hand the victim has the power to point the finger at the perpetrator and the power to choose the rescuer.
 On the other hand the victim gives her power away to others: It is others who have the power to hurt her and others who have the power to heal her.
 This woman is now in the process of reclaiming her power.

 We can choose to not let the abuse we experienced colour and dictate the rest of our lives.
 We can take that power back.

 The energy of women who have not been sexually abused is quite different.
 Most often they have not accessed the powers of vulnerability and surrender to a force greater than themselves.
 They often have no access to the primal force within, that makes the world shudder.

 Our female ancestors gathered together almost daily, be it around the women’s fire outside their huts, be it in the kitchen around the fire in the hearth, be it for preparations in the boudoir before a celebration, or in the comfort of a home with a cozy cup of tea.
 The energy of the women’s fire cherishes, nourishes and strengthens our womanhood.
 This is where we heal, where we are heard and where we teach our daughters the powers of the womb, so that they will be well protected by the strength thus gained.

 I have been blessed with the privilege of introducing young girls, teenagers and women to the powers of their womb, no matter what their experience.
 Welcome to the women’s fire.

-Oona teaches highly empowering courses in which women and men regain their power to deal with everyday emotional dramas – Courses such as Feelings, At the Women’s Fire, Cosmic Woman, Cosmic Man, Lightlanguage and OI in Scotland.
+Oona teaches highly empowering courses in which women and men regain their power to deal with everyday emotional dramas – Courses such as Feelings, Consciousness, At the Women’s Fire, Cosmic Woman, Cosmic Man, Lightlanguage and OI in Scotland.